 - All organization groups beneath a customer organization group must be of the container type.
 You can have containers between Partner and Customer groups.

 - Prospect – Potential customers.
-Similar to a customer organization group.
-Might have less functionality than a true customer group.
+Similar to a customer organization group and might have less functionality than a true customer group.

 The Global organization group (OG) is designed to house Customer and other types of OGs.
 Given the way inheritance works, if you add devices to Global and configure Global with settings intended to affect those devices, you are also affecting all the Customer OGs underneath.
 This undermines the benefits of multitenancy and inheritance.